NeoZorK/neozork-hld-prediction/docs/development/comprehensive-data-quality-final-summary.md

 - Enhanced verification to catch any remaining issues
 - **Added automatic cycling through fixes until all issues are resolved**

+### 5. ✅ DateTime Columns Not Loading from CSV Files

+**Problem**: When loading data from CSV files (especially MT5 format), DateTime columns were not being properly loaded, causing the system to show "No DateTime columns found" warnings.

+**Solution**:
+- Updated `data_manager.py` to use proper `fetch_csv_data()` function instead of simple `pd.read_csv()`
+- Added correct MT5 CSV column mapping and datetime processing
+- Ensured DateTime columns are properly converted to DatetimeIndex

 ## Key Improvements

 ### Enhanced DateTime Detection